zaptst/zap/README.md

 #### `kind`

+The type of entity the event is for.

 - `"suite"` A group of tests or other suites
 - `"test"` An individual test case containing assertions
 - `"assertion"` An individual bit of logic that passes or fails.

 #### `event`

+The name of the event.

-- `"started"`
+- `"started"` Execution has started.
-- `"skipped"`
-- `"passed"`
+- `"passed"` Execution has completed, and it was completely successful.
-- `"failed"`
+- `"failed"` Execution has completed, and one or more parts of it failed.
+- `"skipped"` Execution was skipped.
-- `"info"`
+- `"info"` A info message.
-- `"warning"`
+- `"warning"` A warning message.

 You don't need to send a `"started"` event in order to send a `"passed"` or `"failed"` event.
 You only really need to send it when there is a gap in time between when something began running and when it completed.
 For example, a simple assertion does not need to report when it started running.

 #### `id`

+The identifier for the entity.

 A string which a series of numbers separated by periods `.` (i.e. `2.3.1.12`)